snyball/spaik/HACKING.md

 }
 ```

-When an object is allocated in the SPAIK GC, it gets allocated with a `NkAtom`
+When an object is allocated in the SPAIK GC, it gets allocated with an `NkAtom`
 header followed by any padding, and then the object itself.

 However `fastcast_mut` is essentially just as unsafe as `mem::transmute`, in